avinazz3/arki-mvp/README.md

 This application uses Resend for email notifications.
 Important notes:

 1. **Testing Mode**: When using the default `onboarding@resend.dev` sender, emails can only be sent to the verified email address.
+    - Right now emails can only be sent to my personal email.
+But once we can do a 2FA, I can add your email too.

 2. **For Production**: You'll need to:
    - Verify a domain with Resend